Enterprise endpoint management, on one agent, at one price

 What operating systems does the TridentStack agent support?

 The Windows agent supports Windows 10, Windows 11, and Windows Server 2012 R2 through Windows Server 2025.
-The Linux agent supports Debian-based distributions including Ubuntu and Debian, with apt and dpkg integration in the initial release.
+The Linux agent supports Debian-based distributions including Ubuntu and Debian, with apt and dpkg integration.
+The macOS agent supports macOS 14.0 (Sonoma) and later, on both Apple Silicon and Intel Macs, and is currently in public beta.

 Does TridentStack work without Active Directory?